-- Ongoing dialogue between the teacher and children whilst they are working. - Annotations of children's work (as appropriate) which are then filed in their Computing folders. - The subject leader will request samples of levelled work in order to build a school portfolio that can be used to support staff's understanding of progression and levelling. - Computing planning will be monitored and lesson observations will be carried out by the subject leader.
-Appropriate feedback will then be given. - Pupil voice surveys.
+- Ongoing dialogue between the teacher and children whilst they are working. - -Screen shots of work in progression in the children's Computing books. - Annotations of children's work (as appropriate) which are then stuck into their Computing books.

+- The subject leader will request samples of levelled work in order to build a school portfolio that can be used to support staff's understanding of progression and levelling. - Computing planning will be monitored and lesson observations will be carried out by the subject leader.
+Appropriate feedback will then be given. - Pupil voice surveys. - -Pupil E-safety questionnaires. - -All staff update computing assessment grids on a half termly basis after each topic is taught.